hellbounce228/KEST_skilaverkefni4/questions.md

 tracks and manages changes to files over time, saving the history

 What are the main advantages of using GIT?
+Git feels complex at first, but it's invaluable for tracking changes, managing branches, and experimenting without losing work.

 How often do you think you should commit to a project?